matthieu-str/Regiopremise/README.md

 ## How to use?
-Once the regionalized version of ecoinvent is created, you can perform your LCAs either through brightway2 or its GUI activity-browser. <br> There are currently no support for other LCA software, although nothing stops you from exporting a brightway project to the other LCA software and see if they have the computation capabilities of working with a regionalized version of ecoinvent.
+Once the regionalized version of ecoinvent is created, you can perform your LCAs either through brightway2 or its GUI activity-browser. <br> There are currently no support for other LCA software, as SimaPro and openLCA are not able to support such a massive database.

 ## Documentation